 Dolly has worked extensively with children and adults affected by trauma and grief since graduating from Antioch University with an MA in Psychology.
 She leads and coordinates school-based and in house grief support groups, trains and supervises OUR HOUSE volunteer group leaders and educates school personnel and mental health professionals.

-Karissa is the Clinical Coordinator of Camp and Children’s Programs at OUR HOUSE Grief Support Center.
+Karissa is the Clinical Coordinator of Child and Adolescent Programs at OUR HOUSE Grief Support Center.
 She leads both in-house and school-based grief support groups.
 She has worked extensively with at-risk children and their families since graduating from Chapman University with an MA in Psychology.
 She has also trained and supervised over 100 volunteers to provide mental health services and support in various settings.
 Karissa serves as a grief specialist at Camp Erin Los Angeles and also provides education to school personnel and mental health professionals.